Chih-Che-Fang/MyBookStore2/docs/design.md

 **Open All TCP Port between Different Remote Server V.S Open only certain range of TCP Port between Different Remote Server**
-To allow RPC access permission between different servers so that peers can communicate with each other.
+To allow HTTP access permission between different servers so that servers can communicate with each other.
 We attached the Amazon security group to each Amazon EC2 instance to implement this permission control.
 The pros of opening all TCP Port between Different Remote Serve is:
 1. Don't need to worry about port range change (Ex.
-Add/Deletion) as we may want to add a new port to a peer
+Add/Deletion new port dynamically) as we may want to add a new port to a peer
 2. Easy to configure

 The cons are:
 1. Impaired security since if one of the servers is malicious, it can exploit and attack the opened port